AlanSmythDeaf/deafweb/README.md

 source: [amiresponsive](https://ui.dev/amiresponsive)

 ## UX
-When decide on the Project 5 - I was thinking about how to do ecommerce that is not the same as  boutiuq ado, want to see if I can do it slightly different so went webdesign business.
+When decide on the Project 5 - I was thinking about how to do ecommerce that is not the same as boutique ado, want to see if I can do it slightly different so went webdesign business.
-### Idea
- - Chose the colour that is web accessbititly
- - Using the User Story, Wireframe, Kaban that helps build the website.

 ### Structure
+The idea is Web Design by Deaf Professionals
+Making it accessible ecommerce solutions that demonstrate disability is no barrier to technical excellence, crafting visually immersive websites that empower businesses while bridging communication divides.

+Website Design Goals
+- Let people/business know that disability is not a barrier, when are coding we don't need use ears.
+- Design website
-Scope Plane -
+- Key Message

+Website Essentials
+1. Portfolio Showcase
+(Demonstrate Technical Mastery & Accessibility)
+2. Stripe Payment Integration
+(Seamless Transaction Experience)
+3. Simplified Contact Flow
+(Barrier-Free Communication)
+4. Newsletter Ecosystem
+(Dual-Channel Engagement)

 ### Colour Scheme
 I have chose the color blue as the main colour